-Chimps endured electric shock, extreme G-forces, and challenging physical conditions.
+Chimpanzees endured electric shock, extreme G-forces, and challenging physical conditions

-Chimpanzees were used in the U.S. space program for testing equipment and survivability starting in the late 1950’s.
+Chimpanzees were used in the U.S. space program for testing equipment and survivability starting in the late 1950s.
 For the next four decades, they and their descendants became biomedical research test subjects, used for space-related experimentation, disease research, toxicology experiments, experimental surgeries, and breeding.
-Save the Chimps was founded to provide a home for chimpanzees once used by the U.S. Air Force for research purposes.
-When you adopt Garfield and Jennifer you support these former Air Force chimps and help fund the effort to retire those that remain locked in cages.
+Learn about Ham, the first ape in space.

-75% of chimps in captivity in the U.S. have or continue to be living in biomedical research laboratories
+75% of chimps in captivity in the U.S. have lived or are still living in biomedical research laboratories

-Research on chimpanzees began in the 1920’s and expanded to a peak in the 1990’s with as many as 1500 chimpanzees living in at least 11 different private or government labs in the U.S. There has been modest decline to about 850 as a number of them have been transferred to sanctuaries.
-Adopt Bobby, Elway, Jaybee, Pumpkin, Rufus, or Scarlett – all chimps used in research – and learn their stories.
+Research on chimpanzees began in the 1920s and expanded to a peak in the 1990s with as many as 1,500 chimpanzees living in at least 11 different private or government labs in the U.S. There has been modest decline to approximately 700, as a number of them have been transferred to sanctuaries.